 We support our clients with:

-- Design and support in corporate sustainability reporting systems, including strategy development and target setting (science based targets)
+- Design and support with corporate sustainability reporting systems, including strategy development and target setting (science-based targets)

-- Development of customized data collection systems, including tools and manuals
+- Development of customised data collection systems, including tools and manuals

 - Sustainability reporting that is compliant with Greenhouse Gas Protocol, Global Reporting Initiative Standards, and Carbon Disclosure Project guidelines